 Dominik Stiller

 I am a graduate student in the Department of Atmospheric and Climate Science at the University of Washington, advised by Greg Hakim.
-I am interested in low-frequency climate variability, particularly multidecadal oscillations of Earth’s energy budget.
-My current work focuses on reconstructing the energy imbalance and top-of-atmosphere radiation over the last thousand years using climate models and proxy data.
+I am interested in the natural variability of Earth’s energy budget, particularly on multidecadal to millennial timescales.
+My current work focuses on reconstructing top-of-atmosphere radiation over the last thousand years using climate models and proxy data.
+My broader interests include volcanic forcing, data assimilation, machine learning, and climate modeling.
 Read more about my research here.

 Before graduate school, I completed a B.S. in Aerospace Engineering at TU Delft and a B.S. in Computer Science at DHBW Stuttgart.
 For my undergraduate research, I worked on radiation pressure models for astrodynamical simulations and automated deep learning kernel optimization.